fservida/gemino/README.md

 When submitting PRs please ensure your code is well commented, just like mine.
 (just kidding, mine is a mess too)

+### Privacy Policy
+Details on our privacy policy can be found at [https://francescoservida.ch/gemino/privacy](https://francescoservida.ch/gemino/privacy)

 ### Feedbacks